edgio-docs/edgio-docs/src/pages/guides/gatsby.md

 ## Running Locally {/*running-locally*/}

-You can test the integration of the {{ PRODUCT_NAME }} router with your gatsby site locally using:
+You can test the integration of the {{ PRODUCT_PLATFORM }} router with your gatsby site locally using:

 ```bash
 {{ CLI_NAME }} dev